MicrosoftDocs/dynamics-365-supply-chain-insights/articles/analytics.md

 - **Shipment**

 ## Supply and demand
 The **Supply and demand** dashboard provides an overview of the interest that different parts have relative to your overall inventory.
-You can use this information to identify which parts have the greatest shortage or greatest over-supply based on a variety of conditions such as time range, partner, or product.
+You can use this information to identify which parts have the greatest shortage or greatest over-supply based on vaious conditions such as time range, partner, or product.

 The following entities are required for the **Supply and demand** dashboard to display.
 - **Item**